 See more at: Labels and text alternatives.

-The error "Links do not have a discernible name" can affect the user experience and cause a decrease in a website's score on performance measurement tools.
-However, it can easily be fixed by naming the links according to their content or using the "title" and "aria-label" attributes to provide more information to the user.
-Through this article, hope you have a clear understanding of the "Links do not have a discernible name" error and how to fix them.
+The error “Links do not have a discernible name” can affect user experience and cause a website's score to decrease on performance measurement tools.
+However, it can easily be fixed by naming the links according to their content or using the “title” and “aria-label” attributes to provide more information to the user.
+Through this article, we hope you have a clear understanding of the error "Links do not have a discernible name" and how to fix them.